Daniel1999Akama/moringa_phase4_project/README.md

 Logistic Regression Classifier
 c.
 Model Evaluation: For each model, we employed cross-validation techniques to assess its performance.
 We measured key evaluation metrics such as accuracy, precision, recall, and F1 score to evaluate the model's ability to correctly predict sentiment.

 d.
-Handling Class Imbalance: As sentiment analysis datasets often suffer from class imbalance, we addressed this issue by employing techniques such as oversampling the minority class using Synthetic Minority Random Under-sampling.
+Handling Class Imbalance: As sentiment analysis datasets often suffer from class imbalance, we addressed this issue by employing techniques such as oversampling the minority class using Synthetic Minority Random Under-sampling

 e. resample of XGBoost (add this from notebook)